-[Updated 24/11/25]
+[Updated 19/Apr/2026]

-Our earliest reference to it is in the Hong Kong Daily Press, 21 September 1934 (see here), where it carries the name Sunnyside, and the owner's name Westcott.
+Our earliest reference to House#1 is in the Hong Kong Daily Press, 21 September 1934 (see here), where it carries the name Sunnyside, and the owner's name Westcott.
 From this we have Leonard G G Westcott, an English merchant, married with children, who lived in Shanghai, and latterly moved to Cheung Chau.

 His bungalow, "Sunnyside" was available for rental as a vacation house as well as serving as a camp for army personnel.
 In 1939, the Hong Kong Telegraph (19th August) posted a photograph of about 40 men of the Middlesex and the Royal Scots Regiments in residence together there.

 This tells us either the house was very large, or if some of the residents were camping in the grounds, it was on a large plot; or both!
+Plot IL30 looks to have been a big plot.

 Evidently during the war, the house was damaged by the Japanese, who blew up western-owned houses, and by the locals, who stripped houses of all their wood to use for fuel.
 Leonard Westcott applied for government compensation for the repair costs.